nunet/device-management-service/types/README.md

 }
 ```

-- `SpecConfig` `TBD`: This allows arbitrary configuration/parameters as needed during implementation of specific executor.
+- `types.SpecConfig` `TBD`: This allows arbitrary configuration/parameters as needed during implementation of specific executor.

 ```
 // SpecConfig represents a configuration for a spec